 Debt consolidation loan can ‘heal’ your credit

-Remember that payment history covers 35 percent of your total credit score.
-It is partially because lenders look into your past long-term payment behavior to forecast how you will manage your debts in the future.
+Remember that payment history covers 35 per cent of your total credit score.
+It is partially because lenders look into your past long-term payment behaviour to forecast how you will manage your debts in the future.

-So, if you have installment loans and credit cards, your credit history will reflect how you manage these revolving loans.
-If you kept on missing your credit card repayments each month, or you have huge outstanding mortgage installment that you haven’t updated for several months, the severity of such behavior will be taken into consideration by the credit bureaus in computing your credit score.
+So, if you have instalment loans and credit cards, your credit history will reflect how you manage these revolving loans.
+If you kept on missing your credit card repayments each month, or you have huge outstanding mortgage instalment that you haven’t updated for several months, the severity of such behavior will be taken into consideration by the credit bureaus in computing your credit score.

-Since both loan payment and credit card payment are given the same weight, not paying a very low credit card balance will be given an equal weight as missing your huge loan installment.
+Since both loan payment and credit card payment are given the same weight, not paying a very low credit card balance will be given equal weight as missing your huge loan instalment.
 The key is to make timely payments on a consistent basis every month.
 When you consolidate your debts this aspect will be taken cared of—simply because all your outstanding consumer debts will be fully paid.

 When the percentage of the available credit that you have borrowed exceeds 30%, your credit score may suffer.
 It is because credit utilization makes up about 30% of your total credit rating.
 If you habitually max out your credit cards, perhaps because you use it in lieu of cash when shopping for your daily necessities, or you have very close to their credit limits-lenders may consider you as someone who is not responsible in handling debts.